Tuesday, 2 December 2025

 “He’d be mocha choc orange,” I say.

 “Mocha choc orange,” repeats Chaquille.
+"Trust the writer."
 He laughs.
 “I’d have a kid in any colour.”

 Monday, 27 October 2025